wang-arthur/arthurzwang.com/_pages/teaching/evaluations.md

 ---

 ## Narrative Responses
-### Leading Discussions
--   Arthur is very strong in facilitating discussion and introducing points to continue to open new avenues of exploration during section.
-His feedback on papers and assignments was also incredibly helpful and thorough.
-He could improve his teaching by organizing section a little more tightly, to ensure that all portions of the section are allotted sufficient time, though he improved upon this over time as the course progressed.
--   Arthur was an awesome TA.
-He brought in interesting creative activities and lectures on supplemental content that made sections more than the reading regurgitation they often become.
-I really looked forward to each section.
-He was also really helpful when it came to giving feedback on ideas for the essays.
--   Arthur was incredibly dedicated, helpful and never failed to bring a novel approach to conceptualize the material.
-He was always very positive and created a great environment for debate and questioning.
-    His energy and personality made me excited to come to section every week!

 ### Accessibility and Care
 -   I really appreciated how deeply Professor Wang cared about all of our opinions and went above and beyond to make sure that all